 Providing access to reading system functionality for ALL users is a critical part of the Readium goals.
 To achieve this, great efforts are made as part of the Readium development to provide access to the content for all users, whether that is through using CSS to provide a better reading experience or tight integration with system level accessibility affordances such as VoiceOver and similar technologies.

 The Readium development community strives to keep the code base uo to date and with a high degree of stability.
 This means that crashes, hangs and regressions are given the highest priority for fixes and releases.
 Readium closely tracks reported issues from both internal testing and external forums.
 Members of the Readium community are strongly encouraged to report new issues, update ongoing problems and foster communication aimed at provide a more stable development and execution environment.

 Maintaining and improving execution speed and memory use is an important goal, and one that Readium aims to achieve.
 However, there is a dynamic balance to be struck as Readium also aims to provide a complete reference system for both EPUB and other emerging W3C standards.

 Protecting users from security violations is critical.
 Insofar as possible we strive to fix security issues promptly to protect users and maintain their trust.

 To the extent that Readium features affect the user experience, we want them to work in accordance with good human interface design principles, and to mesh well with platform-native HI conventions.
 Furthermore, we strive to integrate with platform accessibility features to allow access for all users, including those with disabilities.

-Readium is a reference system and engine, not a commercial Reading System.
+- Readium is a reference system and engine, not a commercial Reading System.

-We focus on handling EPUB publications, not complete solutions to every imaginable technology need.
+- Readium is not the solution to every problem.
+We focus on handling EPUB/WebPub publications, not complete solutions to every imaginable technology need.